dylan-goetting/SEES-project/README.md

 This work explores the mechanism of Llava in visual question answering.
 The overall mechanism is an ICL mechanism similar to TextualQA.

-This work uses the findings and insights in:
+This work uses the techniques and insights in:

 [EMNLP 2024: Neuron-Level Knowledge Attribution in Large Language Models](https://zepingyu0512.github.io/neuron-attribution.github.io/)